Trump administration freezing fuel efficiency penalties

 Reuters reported in April that officials expect the final rule will include a small increase in yearly fuel-efficiency requirements.

-Reporting by David Shepardson; Editing by Jacqueline Wong
+Reporting by David Shepardson; Editing by Jacqueline Wong and Clarence Fernandez